 Practice Conditioning Exercises

-Conditioning exercises will get your joints more mobile, helping to maintain a wider range of motion for longer.
+Conditioning exercises will make your joints more mobile, helping to maintain a wider range of motion for longer.
 These exercises will also lower the chances of you getting injured while out on the links.

 Warm-up exercises are perfect for conditioning your joints.
 These should be done before you tee off since they will be protecting your muscles and joints from pain, soreness, or injury.